 Fill in the contact form below and we will get in touch with you to discuss your requirements

-Staying sharp: Sleep wellby Gary Reading, Sep 2018
+Staying sharp: Sleep wellby Well Polished Swansea, Sep 2018

 It’s important to get a good night’s sleep to help stay fit and healthy, and mentally sharp.

 Sleeping well becomes harder as we age.
 Sleep patterns change, we wake up more during the night, and we tend to wake earlier in the morning.

 The Global Council on Brain Health, an independent collaboration of experts offering advice on brain health co-founded by Age UK, has said that we need to make it a priority to get a good night’s sleep in order to maintain a healthy brain and stay mentally sharp in later life.
 Everyone should aim for seven to eight hours.